Vizidox/plato/README.md

 ## Getting Started

-These instructions will get the project up and running on your local environment so you can start contributing to the project.
+These instructions will get the project up and running on your local environment, so you can start contributing to the project.
 ### Prerequisites

 * [Python 3.7+](https://www.python.org/)